samerbam/TBG_Bot/README.md

 # TBG_Bot

-Discord bot made for a minecraft server.
+Discord bot made for a minecraft server to help with a worldborder change.